pocket-id/website/docs/client-examples/actual.md

 5. Click **OK** and you will be redirected to the login page.
 6. Provide your existing file password, and test OpenID login.
 The first successful login will become the administrator.

+## Managing multi-users

+After setting up the integration, you can manage users in Actual by following [these instructions](https://www.actualbudget.com/docs/experimental/multi-user).

 ## Configure Actual with other methods
 You can also configure OpenID via the following methods.
 Check out Actual's documentation for more information.